 A situation where two or more parties own a piece of property together.
 Each of the owners has an equal share, and may not dispose of or alter that share without the consent of the other owners.

 Horizontal beams laid on edge to support flooring or a ceiling.

 An official court decision.
 If the judgment requires payment from one party to another, the court may put a lien against the payee's property as collateral.

 A type of foreclosure conducted as a civil suit in a court of law.

 A mortgage loan for an amount greater than the limits set by Fannie Mae and Freddie Mac.
 Often called non-conforming loans.

 A payment or receipt of money or other thing of value, for referring customers rather than for performance of a service.

-Metal plate that covers the bottom portion of the door to protect it against damage.
+Metal plate that covers the bottom portion of a door (or appliances) to protect it against damage.

 Page Authored by Benjamin Dona of Gulf Coast Associates, Realtors